pommicket/ted/README.md

 Also, install the [Visual Studio Installer Projects extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects)
 (needed to build the .msi installer).

-Next you will need the SDL2 VC development libraries: https://www.libsdl.org/download-2.0.php.
+Next you will need the SDL3 VC development libraries: https://github.com/libsdl-org/SDL/releases (named `SDL3-devel-3.x.y-VC.zip`).
-Extract the zip, copy SDL2-2.x.y into the ted directory, and rename it to SDL2.
-Also copy SDL2\\lib\\x64\\SDL2.dll to the ted directory.
+Extract the zip, copy SDL3-3.x.y into the ted directory, and rename it to SDL3.
+Also copy SDL3\\lib\\x64\\SDL3.dll to the ted directory.
 Then run `make.bat release`.